-Why Soil Testing is Essential Before Planting in Withcott
+Why Soil Testing is Essential Before Planting in Dalby

 What Soil Testing Involves

-3. Analysing nutrient levels, pH, organic matter and soil structure
+• Measuring nutrient levels, soil pH, organic matter, salinity, and soil structure

 Once results are available, a local agronomist can prepare a plan for fertiliser, lime,